BurlingtonCodeAcademy/jsah-june-2021-notes/week-1/session-1/intro.md

 * It's not all gibberish
 * Try to read it -- really try! -- and pull out the pearls from the pig slop

+There are two types of programming errors:
+* *Logic Errors* - most logic errors still allow the program to run, but result in unexpected output
+* *Syntax Errors* - there is an error in how the code is structured

 See also: [What went wrong?](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_went_wrong) from MDN

 ---